 Once the journal entry it committed, the host local allocator will reload

-the device mapper tables of the tapdisk3
+the device mapper tables of the tapdisk3 device and then reply to

 tapdisk.